Sharad Pawar

-Sharadchandra Govindrao Pawar, pronunciation: [ʃəɾəd̪ pəʋaːɾ], born 12 December 1940) is an Indian politician.
-Pawar served four terms as the Chief Minister of Maharashtra and held cabinet positions in the Union Council of Ministers, including the Minister of Defence under P. V. Narasimha Rao and Minister of Agriculture under Manmohan Singh.
-He founded the Nationalist Congress Party (NCP) in 1999, following a split from the Indian National Congress, and has served as President since its inception.
-Pawar leads his faction of the NCP in the Rajya Sabha, the upper house of the Indian parliament.
-He is the Chairperson of Maha Vikas Aghadi, a regional Maharashtra-based political alliance.
+Sharadchandra Govindrao Pawar (Note: शरदचन्द्र गोविन्दराव पवार) (born 12 December 1940) is an Indian politician who has served as a Member of Parliament, Rajya Sabha since 2014.
+Prior to 2014 he served as a member of Lok Sabha, as a member of the Nationalist Congress Party (NCP).
+He has served four terms as the Chief Minister of Maharashtra including (1990–1991): Following the 1990 assembly elections, he continued his leadership as Chief Minister, and held cabinet positions in the Union Council of Ministers, including the Minister of Defence under P. V. Narasimha Rao government and the Minister of Agriculture under Manmohan Singh government.
+In 1999, he founded the NCP following a split from the Indian National Congress.
+In July 2023, following a split within the NCP, he now leads the Sharadchandra Pawar faction.
+Pawar has been involved in several coalition governments and political alliances in Maharashtra.

-Born in Baramati, Maharashtra, Pawar is the patriarch of the Pawar political family that includes his daughter Supriya Sule, nephew Ajit Pawar, and grandnephew Rohit Rajendra Pawar.
+Born in Baramati, Maharashtra, Sharadchandra is the patriarch of the Pawar family, which includes several political figures, including his daughter Supriya Sule, nephew Ajit Pawar (former Deputy CM of Maharashtra), and grandnephew Rohit Rajendra Pawar.

 Pawar served as the President of the Board of Control for Cricket in India (BCCI) from 2005 to 2008 and of the International Cricket Council (ICC) from 2010 to 2012.
 He also headed the Mumbai Cricket Association from October 2013 to January 2017.

-In 2017, he was awarded the Padma Vibhushan, India’s second-highest civilian honor.
+He received the Padma Vibhushan, India's second-highest civilian honour, in 2017.

 Personal life and family

-Sharad Pawar is one of eleven children born to Govindrao Pawar and Shardabai Pawar.
-Govindrao's ancestors were relocated to Baramati from the nearby Satara region.
-Govindrao had a long career with the Sahakari Kharedi Vikri Sangh, a Baramati Farmers' Cooperative.
-He also managed Shahu Boarding, a student hostel, during the 1940s.
-In the 1950s, he was involved in the establishment of cooperative sugar mills in the area.
+Sharad Pawar is one of ten children born to Govindrao and Shardabai Pawar, a middle-class agricultural family in Baramati.
+He completed his secondary education at Maharashtra Education Society's High School receiving a Bachelor's degree in Commerce from the Brihan Maharashtra College of Commerce, Pune.

-Govindrao Pawar was elected to the district local board three times between 1937 and 1952.
-He also managed his family's farm located in Katewadi, ten kilometres from Baramati.
 Sharad Pawar completed his education up to the 10th standard (SSC) under the Maharashtra State Board of Secondary and Higher Secondary Education at Maharashtra Education Society's High School in Baramati.

-Pawar is married to Pratibha (née Shinde), daughter of the test cricketer Sadashiv Shinde.
-Their daughter Supriya Sule represents the Baramati constituency in the 17th Lok Sabha.
+Pawar married Pratibhatai Pawar (née Shinde), daughter of cricketer Sadashiv Shinde, in 1967.
+Their daughter, Supriya Sule, represents the Baramati constituency in the 18th Lok Sabha and serves as the working president of the Nationalist Congress Party.

-He is a senior member of the Pawar political family of Maharashtra.
+Several members of the Pawar family have held political roles within the government of Maharashtra.
 The family has two Members of Parliament and two Members of the state Legislative Assembly.
-Among them, Ajit Pawar was the deputy chief minister of Maharashtra.
+Among them, Ajit Pawar was the deputy Chief Minister of Maharashtra.

-Pratap Pawar, Pawar's younger brother, runs the Marathi daily newspaper Sakal.
-One of Pawar's nephews, Ajit Pawar, is also a politician and currently serves as one of the two Deputy Chief Ministers of Maharashtra.
-His grandnephew Rohit Rajendra Pawar represents the Karjat constituency in the Maharashtra Vidhan Sabha.
+Pratap Pawar (younger brother), is chairman and managing director of the Marathi daily newspaper Sakal.
+Pawar’s nephew, Ajit Pawar, served as the Deputy Chief Minister of Maharashtra a record six times.
+He died in a plane crash in Baramati on 28 January 2026.
+Following Ajit Pawar's death, his widow and Rajya Sabha MP, Sunetra Pawar, was sworn in as the Deputy Chief Minister of Maharashtra on 31 January 2026.
+Rohit Rajendra Pawar, Pawar's grand-nephew, represents the Karjat Jamkhed Assembly constituency in the Maharashtra Vidhan Sabha.